sraashi/Practical-Application-Assignment-11.1-What-Drives-the-Price-of-a-Car-/README.md

 With linear regression with polynomial features, the model score was higher, 0.65 with the condition of the car being new, fuel type diesel and drive as rwd being most important for the price
 With Ridge regression using GridsearchCV, the R2 score was lower - 0.45

 Findings:
+There are two jupyter files linked here - one is an analysis done with selectively dropping null value columns, another is with all null values dropped over the entire dataset which results in a smaller dataset to start with and yields different results.
+Thus, data exploration is key to this analysis as well.

 While this is not an extensive analysis, it indicates that the condition of the car being new or like new, the transmission type and the fuel type have a big impact on the price of the car.
 Some other factors like color, state possibly could have an effect and they could be further evaluated.
 Dealerships should pay attention to these features while determining price of car.